MarinaShmovganets/lighthouse/readme.md

   --port                         The port to use for the debugging protocol.
 Use 0 for a random port  [number] [default: 0] --hostname                     The hostname to use for the debugging protocol.  [string] [default: "localhost"] --form-factor                  Determines how performance metrics are scored and if mobile-only audits are skipped.
 For desktop, --preset=desktop instead.  [string] [choices: "mobile", "desktop"]
   --screenEmulation              Sets screen emulation parameters.
 See also --preset.
 Use --screenEmulation.disabled to disable.
-Otherwise set these 4 parameters individually: --screenEmulation.mobile --screenEmulation.width=360 --screenEmulation.height=640 --screenEmulation.deviceScaleFactor=2  [string]
+Otherwise set these 4 parameters individually: --screenEmulation.mobile --screenEmulation.width=360 --screenEmulation.height=640 --screenEmulation.deviceScaleFactor=2
   --emulatedUserAgent            Sets useragent emulation  [string] --max-wait-for-load            The timeout (in milliseconds) to wait before the page is considered done loading and the run should continue.
 WARNING: Very high values can lead to large traces and instability  [number]
   --enable-error-reporting       Enables error reporting, overriding any saved preference. --no-enable-error-reporting will do the opposite.
 More: https://git.io/vFFTO  [boolean]